-RENTALS MUST BE TAKEN CARE OF BEFORE THE START OF THE COURSE
+RENTALS MUST BE TAKEN CARE OF BEFORE THE FIRST FIELD DAY

 CLOTHING Beanie/Toque (Optional) Wool or synthetic.
 Buy Own Sun Hat For those blue-bird winter days.
 Buy Own Buff/Neck Gaiter Look for one that is UPF-rated.
 Lighter colors are better for sunny conditions and darker for colder conditions.
-Buy Own Sun Glasses or Glacier Glasses THESE ARE MANDATORY.
+Buy Sun Glasses or Glacier Glasses THESE ARE MANDATORY.
 For use when goggles aren't necessary.
 Standard sunglasses are fine, but make sure they have UVA/UVB protection.
 NOTE: Those using contacts should also bring a pair of prescription glasses in the event that your contacts or solution are lost or damaged.
 If you only use glasses, get a pair of over-the-glasses glacier glasses.
-Buy Own Ski Goggles For use in high winds and heavy snow and skiing downhill.
+Buy Ski Goggles For use in high winds and heavy snow and skiing downhill.
 These should be lightly tinted but not so dark that they will reduce visibility in low light conditions.
 They should block 100% of UV light.
 If you wear prescription glasses, these must fit comfortably over your glasses.
 Photochromic (variable tint) lenses are highly recommended.
 Julbo brand goggles with the airflow feature are nice to have.
-Buy Own Liner Gloves Thin, lightweight, wool or synthetic gloves.
+Buy Liner Gloves Thin, lightweight, wool or synthetic gloves.
 Size to fit snug but not too tight.
 Phone-compatible fingertips and palm texture are nice to have.
 These could be worn alone in temps greater than 25°F when it is dry.
 UPF rated are ideal.
 Bring 2 pairs in the event that it is extra wet out.
 Buy Own Hard Shell Glove Waterproof and insulated.
 If the glove lacks insulation, size it to fit a liner glove inside.
 Mainly used in wet conditions, cold temps, or when not moving.
 Examples: Black Diamond Renegade, OR Highcamp.
 NOTE: April-May courses are often much colder and may require more heavily insulated gloves like the Black Diamond Guide.
-Buy Own Sports Bra Wool or synthetic.
+Buy Sports Bra Wool or synthetic.
 Comfort is key.
 Avoid bras with adjusters and clasps, as they could get compressed by your pack straps.
 Racerbacks are a popular option.
 Buy Own Undergarments Wool or synthetic.
-Buy Own Socks Wool or synthetic socks that are just below the knee, or go above the edge of your ski boot are recommended.
-Having two pairs on hand is also recommended in case a pair gets wet.
+Buy Own Socks Wool or synthetic socks that are over the ankle height.
+If you are skiing then socks that are just below the knee, or go above the edge of your ski boot are recommended.
+Having two pairs on hand for the field days are also recommended in case a pair gets wet.
 Buy Own